IKEA Bangkok – Everything You Need to Know (2025)

 Ikea can be found in the Mega Bangna shopping complex area.

 You can choose to catch the BTS to Udomsuk BTS Skytrain and then wait for the Ikea shuttle bus at exit 5.
 The bus comes every 30 minutes and runs from 9 am to 10.30pm.
-However, you may find it easier to catch a taxi or grab; most will recognize Mega Bangna.
+However, you may find it easier to catch a taxi or use a grab in Thailand; most will recognize Mega Bangna.

 What to expect